Master Keyword List

 Can Rank Higher Task

 Can Rank Higher is another task that works on keywords that you've already written about.
 It returns all the keywords that have at least one page, and the best rank for the keyword is 11 or worse.
-These are sorted by the Best Rank, worst rank at the top.
+These are sorted by the Best Rank, worst rank (largest number) at the top.

 What can you do to help these pages improve their ranking in the search results?
 Perhaps you can improve the title and description.
 If both are already good, you may need more links in to the page from other sites, especially blogs and sites that already rank well.